appscode-cloud/docs/src/en/v2.1.0/selfhost-setup/install/cloud-demo.md

 Welcome to the AppsCode Platform's "Cloud Demo" deployment!
 Follow these steps to deploy the AppsCode Platform in Cloud Demo mode.

-Deployment of the platform needs a Kubernetes Cluster with VM size at least:
+### Prerequisites

+Before you begin, please ensure your Kubernetes cluster meets the following minimum system requirements:
-* one worker node
+* Worker Nodes: At least one dedicated worker node.
-* 4-6 CPUs
+* CPU: 4–6 vCPUs.
-* 16 GB of RAM
+* Memory: 16 GB of RAM.
-* Routable IP
+* Networking: A routable IP address for external connectivity.

 You will get an instruction to deploy a k3s cluster in Ubuntu VM or you can skip this step if you already have a cluster.